Tips to Travel to Morocco

 You will normally get around 13 MAD per GBP but you can always check current rates at xe.com.

 ATM’s can be Hit or Miss

-Atms can be found almost everywhere you go in Morocco, however The ATM can quickly ran out of Money, be sure to ask you driver/guide for the best options.
+ATMs can be found almost everywhere you go in Morocco, however, The ATM can quickly run out of money, be sure to ask you driver/guide for the best options.

 Guides and Drivers:

-Absolutely, hiring a local guide help you a lot to get an inside perspective on the country and navigate through the maze of the Medinas (old towns).
-However if you get a full package tour with a company, mostly you will get a guide in every Medina and a driver to take off your concern about every directions you are about to explore.
+Absolutely, hiring a local guide helps you a lot to get an inside perspective on the country and navigate through the maze of the Medinas (old towns).
+However, if you get a full package tour with a company, mostly you will get a guide in every Medina and a driver to take off your concern about every direction you are about to explore.

-In addition of that, Having a driver or a guide will help you to STAY AWAY FROM STRANGERS OFFERING FREE TOURS OR DIRECTIONS.
+In addition to that, Having a driver or a guide will help you to STAY AWAY FROM STRANGERS OFFERING FREE TOURS OR DIRECTIONS.

 Water and Food

 Drink bottled water and even use it to brush your teeth to stay on the safe side.
 Food in Morocco is really delicious!!